-The VNE sends a message to the Fault Agent with information about the correlation result, which is updated in the event record.
-After the update message arrives, the Fault Agent determines if a new ticket is needed and if yes, creates the ticket.
+The VNE sends a message to the fault agent with information about the correlation result, which is then updated in the event record.

-After the VNE completes the correlation for a flapping event or completes the handling for a clearing event, it sends an update to the Fault Agent with the following information:
+After the VNE completes the correlation for a flapping event or completes the handling for a clearing event, it sends an update to the fault agent, providing it with the following information:

-•Causing event ID—The event cause identifier, if relevant.
+•Causing event ID—The identifier of the causing event if relevant.

-•Causing event source OID—The event cause source OID.
+•Causing event source OID—The source OID of the causing event.

 •ConnectTo ID—The identifier of the preceding event.
-The preceding event can be the event cause, if it is found, or the preceding event in the alarm sequence.
+The preceding event can be the causing event, if it is found, or the preceding event in the alarm sequence.

-This information is updated in the Fault Database event record.
+This information is updated in the event record in the fault database.
 The concept of a preceding event boosts the association of the event with an alarm or ticket.
-If the event does not have a ConnectTo ID, the Fault Agent creates a ticket if the event is defined as attention worthy.
+If the event does not have a ConnectTo ID, the fault agent creates a ticket for it if it is defined as attention worthy.

 •Updating correlation information for enriched events.